chhetribsurya/Cell-free-ChIP/misc/README.md

 3. **Execution Time**: Processing time increases with the number of samples.
 For large datasets, the script displays progress information.

 4. **Output Quality**: All visualizations are saved as PDF files for high-resolution output.

-5. **Visualization Control**:
-   - Use `--force_barplot TRUE` to ensure bar plot creation
-   - Use `--force_donut TRUE` to force donut charts even for large sample sets
-   - Adjust `--donut_threshold` to control when the script switches from donut to bar plots
-   - Use `--create_tss_plot FALSE` to disable TSS distribution plot creation

 ## Troubleshooting